apostrophecms-legacy/apostrophe-magic-redirects/README.md

 That's it!

+### Too much magic?

+Sometimes, this module can feel a little bit too magical.
+A redirect to a page of little relevance can be disconcerting.
+If you wish,  you can redirect only URLs that match a certain regular expression.
+For instance, this rule matches only URLs that look like dates:

+    ... other modules ...
+    'apostrophe-magic-redirects': {
+      filter: /\d\d\d\d\-\d\d\-\d\d/
+    }

+You can also tell the module *not* to consider URLs that match a regular expression:

+    ... other modules ...
+    'apostrophe-magic-redirects': {
+      notFilter: /\d\d\d\d\-\d\d\-\d\d/
+    }

+You may also use both options together.

 ## Usage

 Try visiting various URLs that formerly 404'd on your site.
 For instance, if "Biology" has moved from "/departments/biology" to just "/biology", try visiting "/departments/biology".
 Odds are, you'll go to the right place.